ARMmbed/mbed-os-5-docs/docs/porting/connectivity/CellularInterface.md

 ### Testing

-Once you have your Mbed OS target and cellular device drivers implemented verify them by running `mbed-greentea` tests.
+Once you have implemented the cellular device drivers on the Mbed OS target, verify them by running `mbed-greentea` tests.

 To run the tests: